madprops/githop/README.md

 Clicking the icons makes an item a "favorite", making it appear in the Favorites list.
 When an item is a favorite it gets a yellow circular border around its icon:

 ![](https://i.imgur.com/OQnZUAQ.jpg)

-All the information is gathered from the browser's history, it does zero network requests.

 ## Editor